sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 if no other client is attempting to manipulate the same objects, such as: renaming() the directory tree or uploading files to the same location.
 Please don't do that.
-Given that the emulated directory rename and delete operations aren't atomic, even without retries, multiple S3 clients working with the same paths can interfere with each other
+Given that the emulated directory rename and delete operations are not atomic, even without retries, multiple S3 clients working with the same paths can interfere with each other